 Treating PTSD typically involves taking medications to reduce anxiety and depression, along with expert psychotherapy.
 You might feel reluctant to talk about the event and your feelings, but this is an essential step in overcoming the trauma.

-At Your Service Psychiatry’s Allison Sikorsky PMHNP, is an experienced psychiatric nurse practitioner who can help you recover from PTSD with her expertise and compassionate support.
+At Your Service Psychiatry clinicians can help you recover from PTSD with her expertise and compassionate support.

 A key advantage of using At Your Service Psychiatry is that everything takes place over the internet, so you don’t have to leave your home.
-Allison uses videoconferencing technology to talk to patients via their laptops or tablets.
+We use secure Zoom videoconferencing technology to talk to patients via their laptops or tablets.

 The experience is exactly like going to a traditional office-based psychiatrist but is far more convenient and significantly less stressful.

 You can get over the trauma and the distressing symptoms of PTSD with expert help.
 To see available appointments and schedule, book an appointment online today.